Paradeluxe/Praasper/README.md

 [**Praditor**](https://github.com/Paradeluxe/Praditor) is applied to perform **Voice Activity Detection (VAD)** algorithm to trim the currently existing word/character-level timestamps (at millisecond level).
 It is a Speech Onset Detection (SOT) algorithm we developed for langauge researchers.

 To extract phoneme boundaries, we designed an **Edge detection algorithm**.
-The audio file is first down-sampled to 16 kHz as to remove noise in the high-frequency domain.
-A kernel,`[-1, 0, 1]`, is then applied to the frequency domain to increase the contrast between phonemes (rather than within-phonemes).
+- The audio file is first down-sampled to 16 kHz as to remove noise in the high-frequency domain.
+- A kernel,`[-1, 0, 1]`, is then applied to the frequency domain to remove low-contrast frequency bands.

 # Setup